bcarpenter7/blog-react-final/Unit_3/project-3/project-3-requirements.md

     Other than the **GitHub Manager**, you *don't have to formally fulfill any of the other roles!* They are only listed to provide ideas/guidance.

-3. After starting the project, creating/connecting to the database and creating the `main_app` and its `urls.py`, implement authentication and a dynamic nav bar.

-4. For help with implementing a feature, review the relevant lesson(s), read the docs, then Google only if necessary.
+3. For help with implementing a feature, review the relevant lesson(s), read the docs, then Google only if necessary.

-5.  **Be consistent with your code style.** You have multiple developers in your team writing code, but you only have one app per team.
+4.  **Be consistent with your code style.** You have multiple developers in your team writing code, but you only have one app per team.
 Make sure it looks like a unified effort in regards to formatting, etc.  For example, consistent vertical whitespace between functions.

-6. Do your best to have only one dev working on a certain file between commits.
+5. Do your best to have only one dev working on a certain file between commits.
 This will avoid merge conflicts.
 This is another reason to use Mob Programming!

-7. **Commit early, commit often.**
+6. **Commit early, commit often.**

 ## Best Practices